 Trim the Claws

 Claw trimming, unlike declawing, does not injure your cat and should be done regularly.
 Do not use scissors; instead, purchase a clipper designed for cats or use sharp, human nail clippers.
 Your vet can show you the proper length and trimming technique.

 Say "Ouch" loudly and clearly.
 While you have your cat's attention, slowly remove your hand from its clutches.
 Don't yank it away or the kitten will think the play is on, and they will try to grab it again.
 Instead, gently pull your hand out of your cat's reach.

 Give the Kitten a "Time-Out"

 You can either leave the room or take your kitten to a small quiet room and leave it there with the door closed.
 Your feline may just be overstimulated and in need of some quiet recovery.
 Open the door after 15 minutes.
 If the kitten is asleep, which is often the case, leave it alone for a while.
-If they are awake, the cat may be needing some loving attention.
+If it is awake, the cat may be needing some loving attention.
 Forget the play for now: just pet your kitten and tell him or her how loved it is.

 Redirect the Kitten's Attention

 Often playful biting of hands or feet occurs simply because your cat is bored, and is looking for a play object.
 Give your kitten 15 minutes of active play several times a day with an interactive toy.
 Da Bird or other teaser toys are a great choice.
 Alternatively, try a laser-beam type toy that kittens can chase and pounce on, or even commercially available "gloves" with very long dangling "fingers."
 Once you've taught both yourself and your cat that hands are not toys, your play sessions should be more enjoyable for both of you.

 In addition to the active play, a scratching post (or two) are a positive addition to your home.
 To the kitten, these are now places where scratching is encouraged.
 Try both horizontal and vertical posts and ones with different textures to find the type your kitten likes best.